JGCRI/pygcam/docs/source/install.rst

 command-line tool that can search and edit XML files, among other tricks.
 It is available for all three GCAM platforms, and should already be included on all modern Linux systems.
-It is available from the download page in binary (executable) form for Windows, but must be compiled on Mac OS X. Contact the author if you need a copy for the Mac.
+It is available from the download page in binary (executable) form for Windows, but must be compiled on Mac OS X. Binary versions are available on https://bitbucket.org/plevin/pygcam/downloads, but owing to differences in library versions and locations, these are not guaranteed to work on you system.
+(A better solution is in the works...)

 Once installed, be sure the ``xml`` (starlet) program is available on your ``PATH`` or set the ``GCAM.XmlStarlet`` config variable to the program, either in your own